Cosmic-Ray Physics at the South Pole: Acknowledgements

 Tom Gaisser was not only an excellent theorist, but he was also well acquainted with detector hardware -- IceTop is his child.
 Together with his group at the Bartol Research Institute, he developed the detector concept for IceTop and initiated the manufacturing of the ice-Cherenkov tanks.
 The IceTop air-shower array~\cite{IceTop} is located above IceCube at a height of 2832\,m above sea level, corresponding to an atmospheric depth of about 690\,g/cm$^2$.
 It consists of 162 ice-Cherenkov tanks, placed at 81 stations and distributed over an area of 1\,km$^2$ on a grid with mean spacing of 125\,m, as shown in \cref{fig:IT-array}.
 In the center of the array, three stations have been installed at intermediate positions which was a special request by Tom Gaisser who wanted to cover a maximal cosmic-ray energy range.
 Together with the neighboring stations, they form an in-fill array for denser shower sampling allowing for lower energy thresholds.
 Each station comprises two cylindrical tanks, $10\,\rm{m}$ apart from each other, with a diameter of $1.86\,\rm{m}$ and filled with $90\,\rm{cm}$ of ice. \Cref{fig:Tom_at_Pole} shows the filling of an IceTop tank with water supervised by Tom Gaisser.
 The tanks are embedded into the snow so that ideally their top surface is level with the surrounding snow to minimize temperature variations and snow accumulation caused by wind drift.
 However, snow accumulation (mainly due to irregular snow surfaces) cannot be avoided so that the snow height has to be monitored and taken into account in simulation and reconstruction.

-Each tank is equipped with two DOMs, where the electronics and readout scheme are the same as for the in-ice detector \cite{IceCube:2016zyt}, as previously described.
+Each tank is equipped with two DOMs, where the electronics and readout scheme are the same as for the in-ice detector \cite{Aartsen:2016nxy}, as previously described.
 To initiate the readout of DOMs, a local coincidence between the tanks of a station is required.
 Additionally, IceTop is always read out in case of a trigger issued by another detector component (and vice versa).
 For each single tank above threshold, even without a local coincidence, condensed data containing integrated charge and time stamp are transmitted.
-These so-called SLC (\emph{Soft Local Coincidence}) hits are useful for detecting single muons in shower regions where the electromagnetic component has mostly or fully been absorbed (low energies, outer region of showers, inclined showers).
+These so-called SLC (\emph{Soft Local Coincidence}) hits are useful for detecting single muons in shower regions where the electromagnetic component has mostly or fully been absorbed, for example for low energy or inclined showers, in the outer region of showers, or a combination of these.
 For IceTop, the measured charges are expressed in units of \emph{Vertical Equivalent Muons} (VEM) determined by calibrating each DOM with muons.